 If you come from a large family like I do, then you probably appreciate quick and easy breakfasts. especially during the holidays.
 Muffins are our go-to breakfast food, and I’m always looking for a new muffin recipe to spice things up a little.
 Luckily, these chocolate gingerbread muffins add just the right amount of spice!

 Gingerbread is a strong flavor, which is why I love pairing it with chocolate.
-The sweetness of the chocolate complements the spiciness of the gingerbread perfectly.
-Top it off with a chocolate drizzle and coarse sugar for a slightly crunchy texture.
+The sweetness of the chocolate pairs nicely with the spiciness of the gingerbread.
+Top it off with a chocolate drizzle and coarse sugar for a little bit of texture.

 Bake the muffins for no more than 18 minutes.
 Mine were done at 17 minutes, but set your initial timer for 15 minutes or less.
 Any time I use a new recipe I always set my timer for less time than the recipe calls for because all ovens heat differently.
 You can always add baking time but you can’t take it away!